 - A. In Course Work: Penalty may be dismissal from the University or SHP and/or may be a reduced course grade.
 A grade received by a student found guilty of academic dishonesty may not be removed by withdrawal from the course or changed to pass/no credit.
 Students registered pass/no credit will receive a letter grade rather than a P or NC. - B. In Clinical Work: An allegation of academic dishonesty in clinical work reviewed and accepted by the committee in accordance with the academic standing policies may lead to the immediate suspension of the student.
-Students found guilty of such an allegation may be dismissed from the University or SHP. - C. Other Situations: Cases of academic dishonesty not related to a course should be reported to the ASC. - D. Multiple Offenses: If a student is found to have committed two or more acts of academic dishonesty, the ASC in consultation with the Dean or their designee shall consider a further penalty, in addition to those already established for the separate offenses.
-Further penalty must be implemented in the semester in which the multiple offenses were discovered or within two months of the discovery, whichever is longer.
-Generally, the penalty for multiple offenses will be expulsion from the University and this action will be noted on the student's permanent educational record.
+Students found guilty of such an allegation may be dismissed from the University or SHP.

+Policy No. AA001

+Effective 02-18-15

-Policy No. AA009 Effective 2-18-15 Supersedes Pre-existing Policy PAGE 7 of 8
+Supersedes Pre-existing Policy

+Page 5 of 12